NavyaG-lab/Tech-writer/hausmeister/on_call_runbook.md

 `nu ser curl POST <prototype> --env prod correnteza /ops/attempt-checker/force`

 If the service in question has been live for a long time, or if you know it to be a critical service AND if the last extraction attempt is more than 1 day old, you should reach out to the owner squad urgently to find out what's going on and work with them to solve the situation.

+### Barragem - segment handling time above threshold

+This alert means that [Barragem](https://github.com/nubank/barragem) is not able to process segments in time (10 minutes SLO), for at least one prototype and one database.
+This can mean that big or faulty segments are being submitted to Barragem (e.g. files generated on a backfill job were too big and may be slowing down Barragem overall) or the service is under provisioned.

+#### Solution

+- First, check Splunk for any errors using `source=barragem`.
+Any exception here may indicate faulty segments or integration issues with other components (ex: AuroraDB).
+This [troubleshooting] playbook section can be consulted for more info about possible errors at this point.
+If there are no exceptions or errors, continue to the steps below.
+- Then, open the [Barragem Grafana Dashboard](https://prod-grafana.nubank.com.br/d/ApXjNMwZk/barragem) as well as the [Kubernetes CPU and Memory dashboard](https://prod-grafana.nubank.com.br/d/000000268/kubernetes-cpu-and-memory-pod-metrics?orgId=1&refresh=1m&var-PROMETHEUS=prod-thanos&var-namespace=default&var-container=nu-barragem&var-PROTOTYPE=All&var-stack_id=All).
+Make sure to correctly set the prototype to whatever prototype is alarming on both dashboards.
+Check the service resource comsumption on the Kubernetes dashboard.
+If the pods are caped on CPU or RAM, seems unresponsive, or if there are frequent restarts, Barragem may be under-provisioned on the observed shard.
+In this case, you'll need to bump resources (CPU and/or memory) by submitting a PR on [definition](https://github.com/nubank/definition/blob/master/resources/br/services/barragem.edn) or, if you want to go fast or if there isn't anyone around to approve your PR, you can bump resources directly by editing the k8s deployment with `nu-"$country" k8s ctl --country "$country" --env "$env" "$prototype" -- edit deploy "$env-$prototype-$stack-barragem-deployment".
+- If there are no restarts, the next step is to check [AuroraDB dashboard on AWS](https://sa-east-1.console.aws.amazon.com/cloudwatch/home?region=sa-east-1#dashboards:name=barragem_aurora) (pay attention to check the AWS account on the correct country) to see if the database instances is struggling for resources, which would affect write- and read-throughput and thus slow-down the processing of segments.
+If this is the case, you will need to bump the size of the writer DB instance by clicking on the _Modify_ button on the [prod-global-barragem-aurora-instance](https://sa-east-1.console.aws.amazon.com/rds/home?region=sa-east-1#database:id=prod-global-barragem-aurora-instance;is-cluster=false) dashboard.
+Bump one or more instance types and evaluate if it was of any help.

 ### Warning: [PROD] correnteza_last_t_greater_than_basis_t